kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Does it have support for ENUM?

-:page_with_curl: Yes.
+📃 Yes.
 See enum module.

 ### What kind of DNS queries can it do?

-:page_with_curl: Kamailio can do next DNS query types: A-Name, C-Name, AAAA (IPv6), SRV, NAPTR and TXT.
+📃 Kamailio can do next DNS query types: A-Name, C-Name, AAAA (IPv6), SRV, NAPTR and TXT.

 ### Can it do DNS-based (SRV) load balancing?

-:page_with_curl: Yes.
+📃 Yes.

 ### How to avoid reverse DNS for **src_ip** comparison?

-:page_with_curl: Do not enclose the IP address between quotes.
+📃 Do not enclose the IP address between quotes.
 Use like:

     if(src_ip==1.2.3.4) { ...